 Washing your hands is a great way to help keep you and your family from getting sick.
-Use lots of soap and warm water, and wash all over your hands.
+Use lots of soap and warm water, and wash all over your hands for 20 seconds.
 Rinse and dry your hands after.
 You can use our alcohol rub if you are in a hurry.

 You should wash your hands:

 - after you use the washroom